 But how does it work?
 While dropshipping on eBay is allowed, it comes with some restrictions. eBay only allows you to dropship products from a wholesaler and not a retail store.
 Most wholesalers would require you to buy products in bulk and not a single supply, which puts you at a disadvantage if you are on a low budget.

 You would have to hire the services of a product fulfillment brand to ship customer orders.

 The dropshipping model operates with the seller acting as an intermediary between suppliers and customers but using eBay more or less adds another middle man.
 Dropshipping on eBay would also require that you make an upfront payment for a product without the surety of the products selling out.

 Rather than using the customer’s funds, you would have to use yours.
 All eBay provides in this sense is access to a customer base, but product delivery, marketing, and shipping are up to you.

 In essence, No!
 Dropshipping on eBay is not worth it unless you find a loophole or try a unique approach.
-Paul Lipsky is one of the rare people who has created a simple but yet effective method eBay dropshipping.
+Paul Lipsky is one of the rare people who has created a simple but yet effective method of eBay dropshipping.

 Paul has managed to sell over one hundred thousand dollars worth of products online each month.
 He has created the course eBay dropshipping titans to help people like you build a straightforward profitable business on eBay.